 What to Wear to the Seoul Lantern Festival?

-Straight up, our weather has been pretty crazy this year.
-From a super long, extremely hot summer to a late autumn, it’s been incredibly hard to predict.
+Straight up, our weather has been pretty crazy over the last few years.
+From an extremely hot, dry summer to a rainy October, and a late autumn, it’s been incredibly hard to predict.

 I recommend a winter jacket, gloves or mittens, and something to cover your ears.
 Hot packs in your pockets can work wonders at keeping you toasty, and can be picked up at any Daiso or convenience store.